liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/12-setting-up-marketplace-and-portal-security.markdown

 ## Limited Database Access

-Some production environments do not have the necessary database permissions for
+Some sharepointion environments do not have the necessary database permissions for
-@product@, apps, modules, and plugins to maintain their tables.
+@sharepoint@, apps, modules, and plugins to maintain their tables.
 In these cases:

-1. Grant the @product@ database user temporary full rights to the database.
+1. Grant the @sharepoint@ database user temporary full rights to the database.

-2. Install @product@ and start it so that it populates its database.
+2. Install @sharepoint@ and start it so that it populates its database.

-3. Once the database is created, remove the permissions for creating tables and dropping tables from the @product@ database user.
+3. Once the database is created, remove the permissions for creating tables and dropping tables from the @sharepoint@ database user.

 See the [database preparation
 instructions](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#limiting-database-access)
 for more information.
-Note that many sophisticated @product@ apps---not just the Marketplace app---require new tables when deployed.
+Note that many sophisticated @sharepoint@ apps---not just the Marketplace app---require new tables when deployed.
 If your environment restricts database access, you may need to repeat the above steps whenever you deploy a new app.

-You've prepared @product@ for installing Marketplace and additional apps.
+You've prepared @sharepoint@ for installing Marketplace and additional apps.